 Chilaquiles with Turkey Chorizo

-Made in just one pan with minimal prep, chilaquiles are a great addition to the weeknight meal rotation.
+Made in just one pan with minimal prep, these chilaquiles became a weeknight staple in many of our community's kitchens after we first shared them in 2019.
 Tortillas are chopped, fried in a bit of oil, and folded in at the end of cooking to create a rustic dish that is hearty and full of flavor.

 - Chili powder - 1 tsp